 While I was shocked, I had never felt so seen.
 ADHD explained why school had been so hard in childhood, and why I struggled in relationships, and it gave me clarity about my desire to be constantly on the go.
 Most of all, though, it explained the cluster of other mental illnesses: anxiety, depression, and substance use disorder.

 Knowing what I know now, it all made sense.
 Reflecting on my genetics, I saw that multiple people in my immediate family had ADHD.
 Between genetics and severe childhood trauma, it’s a perfect storm for developmental and learning disorders, as well as substance use disorders.

 In my case, I believe the ADHD came first, and I used alcohol and drugs to cope.
 Plus, that was the coping strategy within my family, so it was only natural that I too would try to cope through substances.

 Why My Story (and Stories Like It) Are Important During Mental Health Awareness Month?

 To me, mental health is a commitment to the process of recovery and all that it reveals.
 Through the process of recovery and sustained sobriety, I was able to confront the co-occurring condition of both my drinking and mental illness.
 The greatest challenge was taking that first step to getting sober.

 Ready to talk to a treatment specialist?
-Contact us today at (800) 662-HELP (4357) to learn about flexible treatment programs for drug and alcohol addiction.
+Contact us today at 800-926-9037 (Who Answers?) to learn about flexible treatment programs for drug and alcohol addiction.